insighio/docs/content/gettingstarted/_index.en.md

 # Getting Started

-Setup your account, provision your first device and experience the simplicity of exchanging sensor data end-to-end.
+This is a quick start guide that shows how to setup your account, provision your first device and experience the simplicity of exchanging sensor data end-to-end using insigh.io's cloud Console.